-For brokerage retirement accounts, we act in your best interest but will not necessarily be considered a fiduciary under the Employee Retirement Income Security Act of 1974 (ERISA) or under section 4975 of the Internal Revenue Code (Code).
+For brokerage retirement accounts, we act in your best interest3 but will not necessarily be considered a fiduciary under the Employee Retirement Income Security Act of 1974 (ERISA) or under section 4975 of the Internal Revenue Code (Code).

 What are investment advisory accounts and services?
-In addition to brokerage services, each Atria broker-dealer offers a variety of investment advisory programs and services to its clients, including comprehensive financial planning, nondiscretionary and discretionary asset management, and advice on the selection of professional asset managers, third-party to address conflicts of interest and achieve compliance with Regulation Best Interest.
+In addition to brokerage services.

+each Atria broker-dealer offers a variety of investment advisory programs and services to its clients, including comprehensive financial planning, nondiscretionary and discretionary asset management, and advice on the selection of professional asset managers, third-party strategists, and securities offered through our investment advisory programs and platforms.
+Investment advisory services allow you to choose how involved you want to be with daily investment decisions.
+You may choose to delegate such decisions to a third-party asset manager or your financial professional or choose a hands-on approach.
+The services we offer depend on which advisory program you select.